Page Content

 Medical speech-language pathologists typically work in hospitals, outpatient clinics, and rehabilitation facilities.
 They typically work 40 hours per week during normal business hours.
 The work they do may differ slightly depending on where they work.

-Speech-language pathologists that work in a hospital may do more diagnosis, counseling, and educating.
-Whereas medical speech-language pathologists that work in a rehabilitation facility typically work on improving skills to function more independently.
+Speech-language pathologists who work in a hospital may do more diagnosis, counseling, and education.
+Whereas medical speech-language pathologists who work in a rehabilitation facility typically work on improving skills to function more independently.

 Speech-language pathologists that do not work in health care, may work in education providing services to school-age children with a wide range of disabilities.
 They may also work in government, or even in the corporate world.